smithhenryd/MinorityMessagesAndDemocrats.github.io/README.md

 |   'Asian_appeal'    |      0.137                 |
 |  'LGBTQ+\_appeal'   |      0.183                 |

 Results indicate that there is slight agreement between annotators regarding which images are marked with 'Hispanic_appeal', 'Asian_appeal', and 'LGBTQ+\_appeal', while there is moderate agreement for the 'Black_appeal' variable.
-Provided that each of these four appeal variables are moderately subjective (what one annotator considers 'LGBTQ+\_appeal' may not be the same as another), we would not expect a high level of inner-annotator agreement.
-Notice, however, that agreement for all four variables is > 0, indicating that the observed level of agreement is greater than that of random chance.
+Provided that each of these four appeal variables is moderately subjective (what one annotator considers 'LGBTQ+\_appeal' may not be the same as another), we would not expect a high level of inner-annotator agreement.
+Notice, however, that agreement for all four variables is > 0, indicating that the level of agreement is greater than that which would be observed due to random chance.

 Subsequently, I merged the MTurk annotations with my own.
 Among the four annotators (three MTurk workers and myself) for each image pair: